dcookwebdev/Free-Code-Camp-Education/Notes/Basic Javascript/Basic Javascript - Functions.md

 # Basic Javascript - Functions

-# Basic Javascript

-## Basic JavaScript: Write Reusable JavaScript with Functions
+## Basic JavaScript: Write Reusable JavaScript with Functions 2018-05-18

 Here's an example of a function: